About me

 DESIGN & FIRST DRAFT

 Based on everything I've learned, I create the first version and present it to you with clear reasoning behind every decision.
-No mystery reveals - you see exactly what I'm thinking and why
+No mystery reveals.
+You see exactly what I'm thinking and why.

 02.